boris1592/aoc-2024-nix/README.md

 # Current progress

-Golden star means a solution in nix.
-A dark one means a solution in a different language (most likely rust or haskell).
+Bright star means a solution in nix.
+A dimmer one means a solution in a different language (most likely rust or haskell).
 These non-nix solutions can also be found in this repo, check corresponding directories.
 No star means no solution.

 | Day                                            | Solution          | Part 1 | Part 2 |
 | ---------------------------------------------- | ----------------- | ------ | ------ |